 1 | Dinnik’s viper |

-Dinnik’s viper lives at high altitudes of at least 1000 metres, occasionally reaching 3000 metres.
-Its favourite habitat is sub-alpine, with open meadows strewn with boulders and thorny juniper bushes.
+Dinnik’s viper lives at high altitudes of at least 1000 metres, occasionally climbing to 3000 metres.
+Its favourite habitats are sub-alpine, with open meadows strewn with boulders and thorny juniper bushes.
 Dinnik’s viper doesn’t encounter human beings often, and little is known about its venom.
-Males are slighter shorter than females, reaching a maximum of 41.2cm versus 48.6cm.
+Males are slightly shorter than females, reaching a maximum of 41.2cm versus 48.6cm.

-Dinnik’s vipers lay live young, usually 3-7, which are born in August to September.
-They have a wide variety in colours.
-Ornate gold and black is common, like this is an elite viper with its own personal mountain kingdom.
-But there’s also grey and black, and in 2021 researchers stumbled across 3 fully black (melanistic) Dinnik’s vipers.
-These were found above 2000 metres in Georgia, and it’s assumed that they were black to allow higher absorption of sunlight.
-Dinnik’s viper is now endangered, as its mountain territory is becoming increasingly fragmented.
+Dinnik’s vipers lay live young, usually 3-7 per litter, which are born in August to September.
+They have a wide variety of colours, with sleek gold and black being standard, like this is an elite viper with its own personal mountain kingdom.
+But there’s also grey and black morphs, and in 2021, researchers stumbled across 3 fully black (melanistic) Dinnik’s vipers.
+These were found at above 2000 metres in Georgia, and it’s assumed that the blackness was to allow higher sunlight absorption.
+Dinnik’s viper is now endangered, as its pristine mountain territory grows ever more fragmented.

 2 | Forest steppe adder |

 The resident viper of eastern Ukraine, and Russian areas over the border.
-Rather than a fluke, this version is dense black a majority of the time.
-One of its bases is the Kharkiv region of northern Ukraine.
+Instead of being a melanistic fluke, this version is dense black by default.
+One of its main hotspots is the Kharkiv region of northern Ukraine.
+To the west, they reach Moldova and just edge into northeastern Romania.
+This is a medium-sized species, with a maximum length of 68cm.

-Forest steppe adders share Ukraine with the main adder (Vipera berus), but live in separate habitats.
-This viper loves broad-leafed forests adjacent to river banks.
-They’re also found in humid bogs inside pine forests.
-They generally prefer more cluttered areas; a 2006 study found that they like spots with rotting logs, heavy bush cover and an abundance of rodent holes to hide in.
+Forest steppe adders (Vipera nikolskii) share Ukraine with the main adder (Vipera berus), but the two live in separate habitats.
+Forest steppe adders particularly love broad-leafed forests adjacent to river banks.
+They’re commonly found in humid bogs within pine forests, and they generally prefer more cluttered areas.
+A 2006 study found that they like spots with rotting logs, heavy bush cover, and an abundance of rodent holes to hide in.
 Their favourite hibernation spots are eroded forest slopes with fallen trees.

-A bite from the forest steppe adder causes swelling, pain and hypotension.
+A bite from the forest steppe adder is no joke, unleashing swelling, pain and hypotension.
 They also have moderate neurotoxic qualities, causing progressive limb paralysis.
-Autopsies of bitten mice revealed that heart failure was the cause of death, and the kidneys showed haemorrhaging.
-65% of the toxin soup is PLA2s, while 19% is serine proteases.
-The study above also found that they have a regular neighbour: they lived alongside grass snakes in 60% of their habitats.
+Autopsies of bitten mice revealed that heart failure was the main cause of death, but the kidneys also showed haemorrhaging.
+65% of the toxin soup consists of PLA2s, while 19% is serine proteases.
+The study above also found that forest steppe adders have a regular neighbor; they lived alongside grass snakes in 60% of their habitats tested.

 3 | Orlov’s viper |

-A survey from 2014-2016 found that Orlov’s viper had disappeared from some former locations, including tourist hotspot Gelendzhik.
+A survey from 2014-2016 found that Orlov’s viper had disappeared from some former locations, including popular tourist hotspot Gelendzhik.
 As well as the usual mammals, Orlov’s viper eats insects, frogs and reptiles.
-They’re one of the least selective vipers in their diet.
-This might be the only thing keeping them from extinction.
+They’re one of the least selective vipers in their diet, and this might be the only thing keeping them from extinction.

 A viper of more open areas, such as hillsides, forest edges and shrublands.
-Renard’s viper is also declining its local enclaves, yet has such a large range that they won’t be going extinct any time soon.
-You can find Vipera renardi from Ukraine, to China, to the wastelands of Mongolia.
-They inhabit a range of altitudes, from sea level to a maximum of 2500 meters.
+Renard’s viper is also declining in its local enclaves, but unlike Orlov’s viper, they had such a large range originally that they won’t be going extinct any time soon.
+You can find Renard’s viper (Vipera renardi) from Ukraine to China, to the barren wastelands of Mongolia.
+They inhabit a range of altitudes, from sea level to a maximum of 2500 metres.

 This is another insect-loving viper, with a specially targeted venom towards them.
-As adults, they move onto mammals, but keep insects as a handy backup.
-Steppe vipers don’t get on with each other; placing males together in captivity results in them wrestling for dominance.
+As adults, Renard’s vipers move onto mammals, but keep insects as a handy backup.
+Renard’s vipers don’t get on with each other; placing males together in captivity usually results in them wrestling for dominance.
+This species averages at around 35-45cm, but the largest can reach 70cm.

 5 | Caucasus viper |

-Another Russian viper, spreading southwards into Georgia and northeast Turkey.
-This species lives in forests on the east coast of the Black Sea, one of their hotspots being the Georgian city of Balumi.
-Moistness is ideal for this snake; a forested hillside or bottom of a wet ravine is perfect.
-Vipera kaznakovi has been found in azalea and cherry groves, and multiple forest types from willow to beech to chestnut.
+A Russian and Georgian viper, this species hugs the east coast of the Black Sea.
+The Caucasus viper (Vipera kaznakovi) is found at lower altitudes in moist forests, with one of their hotspots being the Georgian city of Balumi.
+Moistness is a requirement for this snake; a forested hillside or bottom of a wet ravine is perfect.
+Vipera kaznakovi has been found in azalea and cherry groves, and multiple forest types ranging from willow to beech to chestnut.

-This species has an IUCN tag of “endangered” – they’re not in mortal peril, yet the expansion of agriculture and tourism along the Black Sea coast is causing local populations to vanish.
+This species has an IUCN tag of “endangered” – they’re not in mortal peril, yet the expansion of agriculture and tourism along the Black Sea coast is causing some local populations to vanish.
+This species peaks at 60cm, with females exceeding males (max 47.5cm).

 6 | Darevskii’s viper |

-One of the smallest true viper members, with a record length of 42.1cm in females.
+One of the smallest true viper species, with a record length of just 42.1cm in females.
 Consequently, its bite doesn’t pack much punch, and is rarely fatal.
-Darevskii’s viper lives in an extremely narrow pocket – border regions of Armenia, northeast Turkey and southern Georgia.
-They’re often found on sweeping hillsides with a piercing wind blowing, maybe with a herd of sheep eating grass.
-Scree slopes on hillsides are one favourite for this viper, altitudes above 2000 metres.
+Darevskii’s vipers (Vipera darevskii) live in an extremely narrow pocket of land, straddling the border regions of Armenia, northeast Turkey and southern Georgia.
+They’re typically found on sweeping hillsides with a piercing wind blowing, and it’s rare for them to appear at below 2000 metres.
+Scree slopes on hillsides are a particular favourite for this viper.

-This viper has rough scales to touch (though touching isn’t advised).
-They also have strong gender differences, AKA sexual dimorphism.
-Males have bright black and yellow with a sharp contrast, while the female colours are duller.
-This species is classified as “endangered” by IUCN, but is now protected in one zone – Arpilich National Park in Armenia.
-Overgrazing of livestock animals is one of their greatest threats.
+This viper has rough scales to touch (although touching isn’t advised).
+They also have a strong gender disparity, AKA sexual dimorphism.
+Males are bright black and yellow with a sharp contrast, while female colours are significantly duller.
+This species is classed as “endangered” by IUCN, but is now protected in one zone – Arpilich National Park in Armenia.
+Overgrazing by livestock animals is one of their greatest threats.

 In the wild, Darevskii’s vipers split their diet between mammals and reptiles.
-Armenian lizards, common voles and European snow voles are confirmed species.
-In captivity, they happily eats rats, and they digest food particularly rapidly – one rat was gone within 3 days.
-This led to a theory that they need especially high amounts of food.
+Armenian lizards, common voles and European snow voles are all confirmed species.
+In captivity, they happily gobble up rats, and they digest food particularly rapidly – one rat was gone within 3 days.
+This led to a theory that they need especially high amounts of food, explaining why they can’t spread far.

 7 | Alburzi viper |